-Simply plug in an Amazon Firestick or Google ChromeCast into your dumb TV, connect those devices to your Wi-Fi Network and use a Smartphone, Tablet, Laptop or their remotes to stream Music and Videos to your now Smart TV.
+To make your TV Smart, simply plug in an Amazon Firestick or Google Chromecast into your dumb TV, connect those devices to your Wi-Fi network and use a Smartphone, Tablet, Laptop, or their remotes to stream Music and Videos to your now Smart TV.
 You can also use something like Miracast which mirrors your mobile device onto your TV and that only requires an additional HDMI cable.

 There are many alternatives to the Google Chromecast and Amazon Firestick, one of these being the Roku Express or Now TV Smart Stick.
 But I tend to stick with the more well-known devices.
 The Roku will likely have more apps available and can certainly add third-party devices but this can be a security risk.

-A Smart TV is essentially a TV which connects to other devices or the internet.
+A Smart TV is essentially a TV that connects to other devices or the internet.
 In this case, using Netflix, Plex, Amazon Prime would all be Smart TV utilities.

 If you have this natively, congratulations, your Television is Smart TV ready.
 Otherwise, you will need to convert your TV from a “Dumb TV”.